![[image ALT: Much of my site will be useless to you if you've got the images turned off!]](

 Nothing like that here.
 The inscription (photo) is literally centered on Christ, reading Per virtutem Crucis salva nos Christe salvator qui salvasti Petrum in mari: By the virtue of the Cross, save us, Christ our savior who saved Peter on the sea.
 Fausto Poli's escutcheon, none too big, is tucked away beneath it, with no inscription of its own and even somewhat obscured by the pediment.

-Even within the actual shield of his arms, there is modesty: above the two trees (on the stylized hills that one sees in so many Italian coats of arms, that most of the time merely represent the family's origin in some hilly place), the topmost heraldic charge is three bees: the badge of the Barberini — not the cardinal's own family, but the Pope his master's.
+Even within the actual shield of the cardinal's arms, there is modesty: above the two trees (on the stylized hills that one sees in so many Italian coats of arms, that most of the time merely represent the family's origin in some hilly place), the topmost heraldic charge is three bees: the badge of the Barberini — not the cardinal's own family, but the Pope his master's.

 Images with borders lead to more information.